 |Academic Focus||Across the Curriculum|

 |Language of Instruction||English and Japanese|

 Sophia offers a wide variety of courses in English in areas such as Anthropology, Art History, Business and Economics, History, Literature, Philosophy and Religion, Political Science, and Sociology.
-Complete
+For course information, click here.

-Sophia University has no on-campus accommodation but reserves accommodation places for exchange students in student residences in reasonably-priced neighborhoods throughout the metropolitan area of Tokyo.
-Students at Sophia commute from their off-campus housing to campus using Tokyo’s well-developed systems of public transportation.
+Sophia University has no on-campus accommodation but reserves accommodation places for exchange students in student residences in reasonably-priced neighborhoods throughout the Tokyo metropolitan area.
+Students at Sophia commute from their off-campus housing to campus using Tokyo’s well-developed public transportation system.

 Student Life and Surroundings

 Students participating in the Sophia semester/year exchange program are subject to UW-W tuition rates.
 UW-W tuition, as well as the Global Experiences Application fee and CISI international insurance, are billed to the student’s UW-W account.
 Other expenses, estimated in the table below, are paid individually (e.g. airfare, personal expenses) or to the host university (e.g. accommodation).